December 28, 2020

 CORONADO 9 (1960-61)

 Not to be too harsh, television's number one action man—according to the series promo adsdid have a winning smile and could charm the ladies.
 He could also be a role model to the local lad looking for summer work swabbing his boat.
-The San Diego filming—aside from the projected background shots—adds authenticity.
-A number of episodes were well-directed and well-paced with a twist or two.
-But sixty years later, any twist may be untwisted sooner than later.
-A number of episodes climaxed with a chase up a stairway or on rare occasions, end with a touch of humor, sometimes at Cameron's expense.
+Aside from the projected background shots, the San Diego filming adds flavor.
+Several episodes were well-directed and well-paced with a twist or two.
+But sixty years later, any twist may be untwisted sooner than later by a viewer.
+Some episodes climaxed with a chase up a stairway or on rare occasions, end with a touch of humor, sometimes at Cameron's expense.
 The writers generally did a pretty good job in an era of equally talky, and generally boring shows—Peter Gunn or Mr. Lucky come to mind.
 Coronado 9's first episode is particularly dull due to being filmed almost entirely in the confining space of his sailboat.
 A fun trivia journey for boomers may be the familiar guest stars, yet Revue's casting net was not wide, hiring actors with limited television credits.

 Cameron's stalwart persona was perhaps better suited for holding reins than a steering wheel.
 The Ford Motor Company appears to have been a sponsor of the show.
 They were always convertibles because Cameron sat tall in the vinyl.
-With Cameron's start in Hollywood, his Western style might be best associated with Randolph Scott.
+With Cameron's start in Hollywood, his Western-style might be best associated with Randolph Scott.
 If possible, imagine stalwart Scott as a modern-day private detective behind the wheel.
 Do not expect to see automobiles associated with the show's release date as the series began filming in 1958.
-Neither expects the ubiquitous music to be a signature element—unlike Peter Gunn—any more than the nondescript opening theme as Cameron scans the bay, guessing where he last anchored his boat.
+Do not expect the ubiquitous music to be a signature element—unlike Peter Gunn—any more than the nondescript opening theme as Cameron scans the bay, guessing where he last anchored his boat.

 December 21, 2020